geb/geb/doc/manual/src/chapters/111-cloud-browsers.md

 In (1) we apply the plugin to the build and in (2) we're specifying how to resolve the plugin.
 In (3) and (4) we're defining dependencies for the `sauceConnect` configuration; this will be used by tasks that open a [SauceConnect](https://saucelabs.com/docs/connect) tunnel before running the generated test tasks which means that the browsers in the cloud will have localhost pointing at the machine running the build.
-In (5) we're saying that we want our tests to run in 3 different browsers using the shorthand syntax; this will generate the following `Test` tasks: `firefoxLinux19Test`, `chromeMacTest` and `internetExplorerVista9Test`.
+In (5) we're saying that we want our tests to run in 3 different browsers using the shorthand syntax; this will generate the following `Test` tasks: `firefoxLinux19Test`, `chromeMacTest` and `internet explorerVista9Test`.
 We can also explicitly specify the required browser capabilities as we do in (6) if the shorthand syntax doesn't allow you to express all needed capabilities; the example will generate a `Test` task named `nexus4Test`.
 You can use `allSauceLabsTests` task that will depend on all of the generated test tasks to run all of them during a build.
 The configuration closure specified at (7) is used to configure all of the generated test tasks; for each of them the closure is run with delegate set to a test task being configured.